Probabilities are always axiomatizable: The general characterization theorems

-These theorems give us a tool to determine a set of axioms: calculate the polytope of the cognitive evaluations and write up, in terms of formal inequalities, the lower dimensional hyperplanes corresponding to facets of the polytope.
+(Here $\cdot$ is formal multiplication between the real number $r_i$, and the formula $\varphi_i$).
+Let $\Sigma(P)$ be the finite set of these formal expressions.
+Now, each $v\in V$ validates every member of $\Sigma(P)$.
+Without substitution this is immediate, as $\vec{v}$ belongs to $A$.
+For any proper substitution, this still holds, because a substituted evaluation is equal to another evaluation.
+So far we have that $\Sigma(P)\subseteq \CH(P)$.
+Let us now define

-In the axiomatizations mentioned in the previous section we always had a fixed set of axioms that worked for any choice of $P$.
-The question whether this can be achieved in the general case remains open in this paper.
+If $B$ is not a convex combination of the cognitive evaluations, then $\vec{b}\notin A$.
+By the Minkowski hyperplane separation theorem there must be a hyperplane that separates $A$ and $\vec{b}$.
+In particular, there must be $(\vec{r},c)\in R$ such that

-Let us get back to the condition \eqref{eq:haha} that logical equivalence can be expressed by terms of $\models$.
-What we needed for Theorem \ref{theorem:1} and Theorem \ref{theorem:2} is that the property
+But this means that $B$ does not validate the formal inequality \eqref{eq:ineq} in $\Sigma(P)$ corresponding to the pair $(\vec{r}, c)\in R$.
+And thus, $B$ does no satisfy $\Sigma(P)$. \end{proof}

-is assumed for $B$.
-In propositional logic, or in Theorem \ref{thm:paris2}, or in symmetric logic, this amounts to assume the logical axiom
+This theorem gives us a tool to determine a set of axioms: check what the polytope of the cognitive evaluations is, and find, in terms of formal inequalities, the hyperplanes that border the polytope.